zonque/AlRide/README.md

 where `<I18n>` is one of the supported locale variables (`en`, `de`, ...).

 If such a files doesn't exist, the configured platform name is shown instead.

-## Upgrading

-Note that when you're upgrading an existing installation of this project, you need to transfer your configuration from `config/settings.yml` to `.env`.

 ## Contribute